Adrijan Sarajlija

-Adrijan Sarajlija (Zvornik, 6 April 1976) is a Serbian writer, physician and medical scientist.
+Adrijan Sarajlija (born 6 April 1976) is a Serbian writer, physician and medical scientist.
 He is known in region of former Yugoslavia for his short speculative fiction stories and his SF novel A Mirror for the Vampire /Ogledalo za vampira/.
 He completed the First Belgrade High School and graduated from the Faculty of Medicine in Belgrade.

 Sarajlija is part of the Signalism international art movement.
 He is a member of the Association of Writers of Serbia.
 He is married, lives and works in Belgrade.

 Works

-Adrijan Sarajlija's short stories have been published in a number of national and Balkan anthologies, such as: Best of Umbrella 1 (Best of Kišobran, 2008), White Noise (Beli šum, 2008), City Stories 3 - Fantasy (Gradske priče 3 - Fantastika, 2008), True Lies (Istinite laži, 2009), City Stories 4 - Watermill (Gradske priče 4 - Vodenica, 2009), Best of Umbrella 2 (Best of Kišobran 2, 2010), Paracosmos (Parasvemir, 2010), Phan(tom) (Fan(tom), 2010).
+Adrijan Sarajlija's short stories have been published in a number of national and Balkan anthologies, such as: Best of Umbrella 1 (Best of Kišobran, 2008), White Noise (Beli šum, 2008), City Stories 3 – Fantasy (Gradske priče 3 – Fantastika, 2008), True Lies (Istinite laži, 2009), City Stories 4 – Watermill (Gradske priče 4 – Vodenica, 2009), Best of Umbrella 2 (Best of Kišobran 2, 2010), Paracosmos (Parasvemir, 2010), Phan(tom) (Fan(tom), 2010).
 He has also been featured in the Emitor prozine and on the regional websites Art-Anima and Umbrella.

 He is the author of the short stories collection Manufactory G (Manufaktura G, 2010), the novel The Mirror for the Vampire (Ogledalo za vampira, 2012) and the collection Naked Voices (Goli glasovi, 2017).
 Manufactory G contains nine genre-heterogeneous stories ranging from science fiction, through horror to magical realism.
-According to critics, among the stories stands out the most ambitious and the longest - Everything that grows /Sve što raste/, a striking and creepy picture of a world-destroying monster.
+According to critics, among the stories stands out the most ambitious and the longest – Everything that grows /Sve što raste/, a striking and creepy picture of a world-destroying monster.

-The novel A Mirror for the Vampire follows the fate of Eduardo, a frustrated professor of history at a private high school in Brasil.
+The novel A Mirror for the Vampire follows the fate of Eduardo, a frustrated professor of history at a private high school in Brazil.
 Enchanted by vampire mythology, Eduardo decides to use the advances of modern medicine to become as close to his dark patterns as possible, and to seek revenge on those who have done him harm.